tscircuit/tscircuit/submission/pr-4768-body.md

 ## Note for release (not part of upstream merge)

-The `package.json` test script uses bun when available and falls back to session verification tooling only when bun is not on PATH.
-Do not merge that fallback into upstream tscircuit main; see submission/upstream-scope.txt.
+This branch sets `package.json` `test` to run `scripts/verify-autorouting-92.sh` for the submission packet.
+Do not merge that change into upstream tscircuit main; see submission/upstream-scope.txt.

 Fixes #4764